airbytehq/airbyte/docs/integrations/sources/google-sheets.md

 ### Troubleshooting

 * If your sheet is completely empty (no header rows) or deleted, Airbyte will not delete the table in the destination.
 If this happens, the sync logs will contain a message saying the sheet has been skipped when syncing the full spreadsheet.
-* Connector setup will fail if the speadsheet is not a Google Sheets file.
+* Connector setup will fail if the spreadsheet is not a Google Sheets file.
 If the file was saved or imported as another file type the setup could fail.
 * Check out common troubleshooting issues for the Google Sheets source connector on our [Airbyte Forum](https://github.com/airbytehq/airbyte/discussions).

 </details>